-In some cases, especially during sales, you may be able to find a dual kit of RAM for less expensive than a single stick of RAM.
+In some cases, especially during sales, you may be able to find a dual kit of RAM at a lower cost than a single stick of RAM.
 Typically, single sticks of RAM are less expensive than dual kits.
 However, in the world of PC hardware, there are hundreds of sales every day on the various components from the multitudes of brands and manufacturers.

 So, if you can grab a dual kit of RAM for less money than a single stick of RAM (all other factors equal), then do it.

 Another point to consider, though, is how many slots your motherboard has and how much RAM you can afford right now.
 If you can only afford 8GB of RAM right now and a motherboard with only two DIMM slots, it might make more sense to go with a single 8GB stick of RAM rather than dual 4GB sticks of RAM.